CS-Labs/Project_Euler/README.md

 Disclaimer: I solve these problems to learn new languages for fun so my answers might not always follow the best practices of the languages I am writting.

+Note: Other non-featured languages are included in the 'Others' folder.

-Current languages: Java, Python, C++, Haskell, Racket, C, Bash, Windows Power Shell, JavaScript, Ruby, PHP, Perl, Rust, Go, Scala, Swift, Clojure.
+Current languages: C++, Haskell, Go, Java, JavaScript, Python, Rust.

 Total number of problems solved: **14**